11 Things You Might Not Know About Jimmy Carter

 8. Jimmy Carter boycotted the 1980 Olympics.

-9. Jimmy Carter was attacked by a rabbit.
+9. Jimmy Carter was chased by a rabbit.

 Before running for (and losing) re-election in 1980, Carter decided to take a little time for himself and go fishing near his home in Plains.
 While in his boat, a wild rabbit that was being chased by hounds jumped into the water and swam toward the boat.
 Carter shooed the animal away with a paddle.
 Although it was a minor incident, a photo snapped of Carter flailing at the bunny and numerous editorial cartoons gave some voters the perception he was a less-than-ideal adversary for the powerful Soviet Union and may have led to an image of Carter as ineffectual.